 "Points are pre-paid interest, used to buy down the interest rate by paying that amount up front.
 One point equals 1% of the loan.
 There are no points on SLFCU’s adjustable rate loans."

-Yes, SLFCU has fixed rate mortgages with term options that fit your budget.
+Yes, SLFCU offers fixed rate mortgages with term options that fit your budget.

-You may choose to pay points to lower your interest rate, but you won’t pay Private Mortgage Insurance, or PMI.
-Instead, we can loan you 80% on a first, fixed rate mortgage and finance the rest, up to 95%, with an adjustable rate second mortgage.
+You may choose to pay points to lower your interest rate, but you won’t pay Private Mortgage Insurance (PMI).
+Instead, we can lend 80% on a first, fixed rate mortgage and finance the rest, up to 95%, with an adjustable rate second mortgage.

 Your fixed rate loan – from application to loan origination and beyond – is serviced by SLFCU.
 When you make a payment or have a question, you’ll talk to the professional, friendly staff at SLFCU.

 Beyond the amount you’re borrowing, the biggest factors impacting the cost of a fixed rate mortgage are your rate and closing costs.
 You can’t simply compare one financial institution’s fixed rates against another’s; the advertised rate could include the cost of points, which lower the rate but increase your closing costs.